YJheelan/Program_SISO_Prophet_Time_gpt_MIMO_MIMO-MH_Reconciliation/README.md

 ## Methodology

 ### 1. Single Input Single Output (SISO)
+Based on the Extreme Learning Machine (ELM): a single hidden layer neural network with very fast learning and low computational cost, suitable for near real-time forecasting.
-Forecasts each energy source and horizon independently using ELM, without leveraging cross-source correlations.
+Forecasts a single energy source for a given horizon independently.
+Provides good accuracy but remains limited in scope and slower when scaling to multiple sources and horizons.

 ### 2. Multi Input Multi Output (MIMO)
-Jointly forecasts multiple sources per horizon, capturing interdependencies and shared patterns for better aggregate performance.
+Jointly forecasts all energy sources for a given horizon.
+Exploits cross-source correlations and shared variability patterns to improve robustness and overall aggregate performance.
+Extends beyond SISO by integrating interdependencies between sources

 ### 3. Multi-Horizon Extension (MIMO-MH)
-Extends MIMO to predict multiple horizons simultaneously in a single model, improving efficiency and temporal consistency.
+Generalizes MIMO to predict all sources across multiple horizons simultaneously within a single model.
+Increases efficiency and ensures temporal consistency across forecasts.
+Followed by an optimal reconciliation step, ensuring that the sum of individual source forecasts always matches the expected system-level total at each horizon.

 ### 4. Hierarchical Forecast Reconciliation
-Applies MinT (Minimum Trace) with Weighted Least Squares (WLS) or diagonal covariance to reconcile forecasts, ensuring totals match summed components while minimizing variance.
+Applies the Minimum Trace (MinT) reconciliation method with Weighted Least Squares (WLS).
+Ensures that the sum of disaggregated forecasts (e.g., by source) always matches the corresponding aggregate totals at each horizon.
+Minimizes the overall forecast error variance, improving coherence, accuracy, and consistency across all hierarchical levels.

 ### 5. Benchmarking Methods
 - **ELM Variants**: Base and reconciled (REC) versions of SISO, MIMO, MIMO-MH.
 - **External Models**: Prophet (probabilistic univariate) and TimeGPT (pre-trained foundation model).
+- **Persistence Models**: Simple baselines using historical values (last value at horizon or 24h back).
+Implemented in `models.py` as `run_persistence_models`.

 ## Getting Started